 Also within 15 minutes by car are:

-For those who want a wilderness adventure, the San Bernardino Mountains offer truly spectacular terrain.
-This is one of the youngest mountain ranges in the world (in geological terms) with scores of steep, challenging peaks which stretch from the natural hot springs of Deep Creek in the west, to the huge Yucca forests in the east.
+For those who prefer a true wilderness adventure, the San Bernardino Mountains offer surprisingly spectacular terrain.
+White men have only ventured into this rugged land for 160 years.
+One of the youngest mountain ranges in the world (in geological terms), it features scores of steep, challenging peaks, which stretch from the natural hot springs of Deep Creek in the west, to the huge Yucca forests in the east.

-11,500-foot Mount San Gorgonio, named by Spanish missionaries in the early 17th century, sits at the center of America's first wilderness area.
-Also known as "Old Greyback," San Gorgonio and the 11 surrounding peaks over 10,000 feet are home to an extremely rare herd of bighorn sheep.
+11,500-foot Mount San Gorgonio, named by Spanish missionaries in the early 17th century, is at the center of the first designated wilderness area in America.
+Also known as "Old Greyback," San Gorgonio and 11 surrounding peaks over 10,000 feet are home to an extremely rare herd of bighorn sheep.

 The headwaters of the Santa Ana River offer several wild trout streams, accessible only by foot.